jg-rp/json-p3/docs/docs/guides/jsonpath-extra.md

 When used as an argument to a function, the current key is of `ValueType`, and outside a function call it must be compared.

-When applied to a primitive value, the keys filter selector selects nothing.

 ### Syntax

 ```